There is More to Simplicity than Getting Simple

 “There is an empty room, and you.
 And you are enough.
 You are all that’s needed in this room, you fill it with your light and the miracle of your being, and you now realize: the things you used to express yourself, those were just a crutch.
 You need none of it.
 You are enough.” – Leo Babauta

-Today, instead of decluttering or living simply.
-Before you give away one more thing …
+Today, instead of decluttering or living simply and before you give away one more thing …

-In what I know will be one of my favorite posts of 2013, my friend Dave said, “We need to know that when we crave simplicity, we are not after an easier life.
+I couldn’t have said it better than Dave Bruno, “We need to know that when we crave simplicity, we are not after an easier life.
 We are after life.”

 Simplicity, minimalism and decluttering are the tools that will give you the time and space you need to identify your joys, passions, loves and cares but you have to give yourself the permission you need to take that time and space.
 You deserve it.
 This is your life we are talking about, not a closet or drawer.